Woodhill Hall, Northumberland - Wedding Video

 The food we were given was outstanding and we were even provided with a desert that must rate on my all time top ten of amazing foods.

 The rest of the afternoon and early evening were full of filming before the evening guests were to arrive.
 We grabbed some fantastic Bride and Groom footage - and discovered some new locations that were previously hidden away from everyone to film scenes of the Marryoke.
-An amazing 1960's styled pink leatherette seating area and diner room being one of our favorites.
+An amazing 1960's styled pink leatherette seating area and diner room being one of our favourites.

 We had just about managed to get everything we need as the evening guests arrived and so with a few final scenes, we were done.
 A 13 hour filming day is pretty hard work, but made thoroughly enjoyable by being at a fantastic location, surrounded by some very, very lovely people.